Tamar Burton

 Tamar was instructed in the Court of Justice of the EU in O'Brien v Ministry of Justice (Case C-432/17) and in the Supreme Court as a junior to Robin Allen KC and Rachel Crasnow KC in Miller and O'Brien v MOJ [2017] UKSC 46.

 Prior to commencing pupillage, Tamar was a litigation executive at Slater & Gordon.
-She was heavily involved in representing those sexually assaulted by Jimmy Savile and attended the Dame Janet Smith inquiry with clients.
+She was heavily involved in representing those sexually assaulted by Jimmy Savile and attended the Dame Janet Smith Inquiry with clients.
 She also had responsibility for multiple product liability claims arising from the DePuy ASR hip implant and assisted on clinical negligence claims against the breast surgeon Ian Paterson.

 Tamar previously worked as an intern at Hackney Community Law Centre specialising in housing, social security and employment law.